Sallo97/cep_technical_reference/documents/1_micro-programming_control_unit.md

 # Micro-programming Control Unit (MCU)
 The main control unit of the Calcolatrice Elettronica Pisana is the most important component of the architecture, responsible for the execution of instruction.
 The processor follows Wilkes' micro-programming principle and thus is also called a **micro-programming control unit**.

-The MCU uses a 1+1 address scheme, meaning that the Order Code defines only instruction having **exactly one explicit operand and one implicit operand**.

 ## EXAMPLE
 ```
 consider the instruction ADD_A B, which states the addition between location `B` and `A`.